 Normal pH and BD doesn’t mean no injury

-It is important to point out that while the presence of a metabolic acidosis in cord blood is highly suggestive of compromised fetal oxygenation during labour, the absence of a metabolic acidosis in cord blood does not rule out labour and delivery as the cause for newborn brain injury.
+It is important to point out that while the presence of metabolic acidosis in cord blood is highly suggestive of compromised fetal oxygenation during labour, the absence of metabolic acidosis in cord blood does not rule out labour and delivery as the cause for newborn brain injury.

 Having said that, where the cord blood gas analysis does not demonstrate a metabolic acidosis, proving the cause of newborn brain injury becomes more challenging.
 This additional challenge can be overcome through a careful analysis of the balance of the clinical data and close work with appropriate experts.

-As far as timing of newborn injury is concerned, the presence of metabolic acidosis in cord blood is a very strong indicator that the baby suffered injury during labour and delivery.
+As far as timing of the newborn injury is concerned, the presence of metabolic acidosis in cord blood is a very strong indicator that the baby suffered an injury during labour and delivery.
 When combined with supporting neuroimaging (discussed in the first article in this series), and concerning fetal heart rate changes (described in the third article in this series) a strong case can be made out.

 Want more information?

 If you want more information about newborn birth injuries, or have questions about a possible birth injury claim, you may want to read a copy of our book; Birth Injury Lawsuits: A Parent’s Guide.

 The members of the Birth Injury Lawyers Alliance wrote this consumer education guide to help parents understand their rights and their child’s rights when faced with an injury caused by medical negligence.
 This is the only legal guide in Canada written specifically for parents of children injured during childbirth.

 The book is available to download on our website for free.
 If you would like a print copy, the book is for sale on Amazon (all proceeds go to charity), but we will send you a copy at no charge, if you call us, toll-free at 1-800-300-BILA (2452).